Communication (for dementia)

 - Keep communication simple.
 Give one command at a time.
 Make eye contact before beginning to speak.
-Keep distractions to a minimum, e.g. turn off the TV or radio, stop background conversations, when you are interacting with someone with dementia.
+Keep distractions to a minimum, for example turn off the TV or radio and stop background conversations, when you are interacting with someone with dementia.

 - A person with dementia may have trouble making a decision.
 Do not ask "What do you want for dinner?" but rather "Would you like spaghetti or hamburger for dinner?"
 Giving them a choice between two options can make meal planning easier for you and less frustrating for them.

 - Long explanations of why someone should do something are lost on a person with dementia.
 Their ability to follow your argument or to follow through on agreements is limited.

 - Arguing will increase agitation.
 Walk away and calm down, if possible, before continuing an interaction that leads to anger for you or your loved one.

 - Encourage the person by giving positive feedback often, especially for approximations of the desired behavior.

 - Sharing memories and reminiscing are a way to maintain interaction with someone with memory loss.